-- High in the Sky Seuss Trolley Train Ride (IOA)
+- High in the Sky Seuss Trolley Train Ride – the queue

-For ride photos and the permanent photo ops, you will get your photo snapped and then be able to view it on a monitor such as the ones you see here for Men in Black: Alien Attack:
+All your ride photos – no matter where, exactly, in the attraction they were snapped – can be viewed on monitors such as the ones you see here for Men in Black: Alien Attack:

 If you decide you’d like to capture the moment forever, proceed to the photo desk located near the monitors.
 There, you have three options:

 - If you are using a My Universal Photos Package, present your Photo Card, and individual ride photos can be added to your account.

 - If you are not using a My Universal Photos Package, you can present your temporary Photo Card (or get a new one) and have individual ride photos added.
 Just remember that, without a My Universal Photos Package, you must purchase prints at a My Universal Photos Store by the end of the day.
 (Please note the exception for Forbidden Journey and Escape from Gringotts, which we’ll explain in a moment.)

 - The final option is simply to purchase prints right there at the ride-photo counter.
 For example, at Men in Black, the most economical option for a print is a single 5×7 photo, which is available by itself for $21.95 or with a basic frame for $24.95.
 More elaborate printed souvenirs are also available.

 Now, let’s discuss a few exceptions to what we’ve established are the rules to Universal Orlando’s ride photos.

 Hollywood Rip Ride Rockit